Guide On Company's Equipment Recovery [Laptop, Hardware] After Remote Employee Termination

 Implementing a security plan to retrieve company equipment

-In today's business world, the success of a company depends on its employees.
-And in many remote companies, the level of productivity depends on the IT equipment that the employees use.
-Having employees sign contracts and track computer usage with software should be part of your company’s actionable security plan to protect company's equipment.
+In many remote companies, the level of productivity –and ultimately success– depends on the IT equipment that employees use.
+That's why having employees sign contracts and track computer usage with software should be part of your actionable security plan to protect company-owned equipment.

-Although, policies do not solve all security problems, they help increase security by defining the process which a company should adopt to develop its procedures.
-A security policy defines the clear, comprehensive, rules, and practices that regulate access to a company assets and their data.
 A good security policy protects not only the equipment but the company as a whole.
-A security policy also serves as a prominent statement to the outside world about a company’s commitment to security.
+It also serves as a prominent statement to the outside world about your company’s commitment to security.

 A company’s risk assessment informs policy-makers of the specific security requirements.
 Regardless of those findings, the following questions should be addressed clearly and concisely in any security policy: